pry/pry/README.markdown

 * Use `_ex_` to recover the last exception.
 * Use `_file_` and `_dir_` to refer to the associated file or directory containing the definition for a method.
+* A trailing ';' on an entered expression suppresses the display of the evaluation output.
+* Typing `!` on a line by itself will clear the input buffer - useful for getting you out of a situation where the parsing process goes wrong and you get stuck in an endless read loop.
 * Pry supports tab completion.
 * Pry has multi-line support built in.
 * Use `^d` (control-d) to quickly break out of a session.